Configurationz/Jenkins_Ins/Jenkins on Ubuntu.md

 > OS name: "linux", version: "5.15.0-1037-azure", arch: "amd64", family: "unix"

 * We may need to install multiple versions of Java/Maven/etc. so we need to be very careful with environment variables.
-  So, using following command to set a specific java as a temporary default, we can easily switch between the versions.
+  So, using following command to set a specific java as a temporary default, we can switch between the jdk versions.
 ```
 export PATH="/usr/lib/jvm/java-1.8.0-openjdk-amd64/bin:$PATH"
 ```